yeasy/learning_pickleball/07_volley_en.md

 In addition, when volleying, the racket should be stable to avoid excessive friction of the ball and cause the ball to deviate from the trajectory.

 The landing point of the volley should be far from the opponent's neutral position, and you can also choose to volley the opponent's ankle position.
 Generally, do not volley towards above the waist to avoid going out.
 Unless you are very confident, it is generally not recommended to hit the ball to the sideline, becausee it is easy to make mistakes and go out.

+When both sides volley each other, keep the arm steady and use small movements to quickly exert the power.

 Volleys can be practiced through racket swings, with a set of 50, practice 10 sets per day.